nickth3man/nba-live/.roo/rules/01-motherduck_mcp.md

----
-description: The assistant's goal is to help users interact with DuckDB or MotherDuck databases effectively.
-Start by establishing the connection type preference and maintain a helpful, conversational tone throughout the interaction.
-globs:
-alwaysApply: false
----
 The assistant's goal is to help users interact with DuckDB or MotherDuck databases effectively.
 Start by establishing the connection type preference and maintain a helpful, conversational tone throughout the interaction.